jakubito/spotify-discography-cli/README.md

 This will create a new discography private playlist and display hyperlink in supported terminals.

-## Update existing discography
+## Update an existing discography

-It is possible to update existing playlists with new releases.
+It is possible to update an existing playlist with new releases.
 In this case, you have to provide **both** artist and playlist IDs.
-The process of getting a playlist's ID is the same as before (open a playlist in web player and check the url)
+The process of getting a playlist's ID is the same as it is for an artist - open a playlist in web player and check the url.

 Once you have both artist and playlist IDs, run